 Step 4.
 Mix the batter:

-- Add the baking soda, salt and cinnamon to the flour, mix.
+- Combine the dry ingredients: add the baking soda, salt and cinnamon to the flour, mix.

 - Add the beer and whisk.

 - Add the yolks, mix and finally fold in the beaten whites (#9, #10 and #11).
 Let the batter rest.

 TIP: Allowing the batter to sit for about half an hour lets the yeast from the hefeweizen work its magic and leads to a better rise during pan frying.

 Step 5.
-Fry the apple ring ‘donuts’.
+Fry the apple fritter donuts.
 Heat vegetable oil in a dutch oven or other deep pot.
 Dip the rings into the batter and fry until golden brown on each side.
 The batter will puff up before your eyes.
 Remove each batch with a slotted spoon from the hot oil and cool over wire rack or paper towels to drain once you remove them from the pan.

 Several Ways to Enjoy Apple Fritters

 The shallow fried apple rings are best enjoyed hot so do not waste time in addressing them.

-- If you made them for quick breakfast or as a snack, simply dust them with confectioners or cinnamon sugar – they can be casually eaten by hand.
+- If you made them for quick breakfast or as a snack, simply dust them with powdered sugar or cinnamon sugar – they can be casually eaten by hand.

-- If you will go fancy and use plates and utensils you can always drizzle the fritters with honey, maple syrup, warm vanilla sauce, caramel sauce or add a bit of whipped cream and chopped walnuts on top.
+- If you will go fancy and use plates and utensils you can always drizzle the fritters with honey or maple syrup as a glaze, warm vanilla sauce, caramel sauce or add a bit of whipped cream and chopped walnuts on top.

-- For a decadent dessert option ice cream, especially walnut ice cream, is an easy solution.
+- For a decadent dessert option vanilla ice cream or even better, walnut ice cream, is an easy solution.

 How to Make Apple Batter

-Another popular way of making apple fritters is to fold diced apples into the light and airy beer batter.
+Another popular way of preparing homemade apple fritters is to fold diced apples into the light and airy beer batter.